ihebMissaoui2/FaceFusion/README.md

 # Future Enhancements

+Wav2Lip primarily supports video and audio synchronization for up to 60 seconds per inference due to memory constraints and processing limitations.

+=>Workaround for Longer Videos:

+  *  Segment the video into 60s chunks and process each separately.
+  * Reassemble the processed clips after inference.

-Add support of GPU acceleration for faster processing.
+=>Add support of GPU acceleration for faster processing.

-Support additional face processing features (e.g., face reenactment).
+=>Support additional face processing features (e.g., face reenactment).

 IHEB MISSAOUI (@iheb_missaoui) Feel free to contribute by submitting issues and pull requests!